-The assumptions regarding uncertainty for each class are applied to the net central estimates, and the results aggregated, allowing for diversification in order to arrive at an overall provision, which is intended to have a 90% (2021: 90%) probability of sufficiency.
+The assumptions regarding uncertainty for each class are applied to the net central estimates, and the results aggregated, allowing for diversification in order to arrive at an overall provision, which is intended to have a 90% (2022: 90%) probability of sufficiency.

-A net risk margin at an approximate 90% probability of sufficiency (2021: 90%) has been included in the net outstanding claims provision in respect of the 2010 and 2011 Canterbury earthquakes.
-The net risk margin takes into account: the retention and limits of the 2010 and 2011 Suncorp Group catastrophe programmes; the timing of cash flows; and the currency exchange rates that are likely over the future payment period.
+A net risk margin at an approximate 90% probability of sufficiency (2022: 90%) has been included in the net outstanding claims provision in respect of the 2010 and 2011 Canterbury earthquakes.
+The net risk margin takes into account: the retention and limits of the applicable property catastrophe programmes; the timing of cash flows; and the currency exchange rates that are likely over the future payment period.